Emilia Lanier

 Emilia Lanier (Note: Attested spelling variations include Aemilia or Amelia for the name and Lanyer for the last name.)
-(1569–1645) was the first woman in England to assert herself as a professional poet, through her volume Salve Deus Rex Judaeorum (Hail, God, King of the Jews, 1611).
-Attempts have been made to equate her with Shakespeare's "Dark Lady".
+(1569–1645) was an English writer and poet during the Elizabethan period.
+Her 1611 volume Salve Deus Rex Judaeorum (Hail, God, King of the Jews) has been seen as protofeminist.
+She has a claim to be one of the first women poets with a substantial body of commercially-published work in the English language.